 The purpose of architectural design review is to provide insights regarding Tolland's design objectives, to encourage aesthetically pleasing commercial structures, to reduce massive scale and uniform impersonal appearance, to provide visual interest and scale consistent with the Town's identity, size and character.
-All applications for Special Permit shall require design review with consideration given to the following guidelines:
+All applications for Site Plan or Special Permit shall require design review with consideration given to the following guidelines:

-- 1. Facades. - a.
-No uninterrupted length of any facade shall exceed 100 feet and shall incorporate wall plane projections or recesses. - b.
-The ground floor facade facing a public street should incorporate display windows, awnings or other such features to create visual interest.
+- Facades. - a.
+No uninterrupted length of any facade shall exceed 100 feet and shall incorporate wall plane projections or recesses.